rlorigro/GFAse/README.md

 -t 62
 ```

-Run time depends almost entirely on the size of the BAM to be loaded.
+Run time depends on the size of the BAM and the number of nodes in the graph.
 Filtering by map quality first (q>0) will save loading time.

 [Resource usage plots to be added]